 What happens if I don't follow the rules?

-SMS is a powerful marketing strategy that requires laws and regulations to be followed correctly and failure to do so could result in your business facing serious legal actions, not to mention tarnishing your brand image.
+SMS is a powerful marketing strategy that requires rules and regulations to be followed correctly, and failure to do so could result in your business facing serious legal action, not to mention hurting your brand image.
 Companies that fail to follow these laws face heavy fines, beginning at $500 for each unlawfully delivered text message.

-SMS marketing can be a terrific method to keep your audience engaged but you need to know how to do it correctly by following the guidelines.
-As long as you adhere to the Telephone Consumer Protection Act (TPCA) in the United States or General Data Protection Regulation (GDPR) if living in Europe, your marketing strategy will be effective and successful.
+SMS marketing can be a terrific method to keep your audience engaged, but you need to know how to do it correctly by following the guidelines.
+As long as you adhere to the Telephone Consumer Protection Act (TPCA) in the United States or General Data Protection Regulation (GDPR) if conducting commercial activities in Europe, your marketing strategy will be safe from criticism and penalties.